All about El Minaret in Mérida, Mexico (2025 Guide)

 El Minaret was sold in 1971 by Dr. Álvaros Medina's three adult children (Álvaro Jr., Maria Luisa and Virginia).
 Extensive renovation work was then carried out.

 For example, there was once an underground cenote in the garden of the house.
 But in the course of the renovation, the cenote was filled in and the garden next to the house was turned into a large parking lot.
+You will also find El Minaret on Facebook and Instagram.

+There is more than just the restaurant.
 Today El Minaret describes itself as an artistic center that combines art, culture and events.
 And indeed El Minaret has many faces.
-The upscale restaurant Yerba Mérida has for example its location in the building.

-The little ghost of El Minaret
+The Little Ghost of El Minaret

-It is said that Miguel Medina one night took the boy with him and suffocated him, and buried the little child's body in an underground cenote in the garden of the house.
-Since then, passers-by have reported hearing the muffled cries of a suffocated child late at night.
+According to legend, Miguel Medina took the boy, suffocated him, and buried his body in an underground cenote within the garden.
+Since then, passersby have reported hearing the muffled cries of a child gasping for air late at night.

 Best Mérida City Tours

 If you would like to explore the Yucatan Peninsula and Mérida with a guided tour, there are wonderful experiences from Viator.
-We have selected the three best tours for you.
+We have selected the best tours for you.

 You save time and nerves, get all the insider tips you need from an expert tour guide and can join up with others if you wish.
 And it's also safer to travel in a group.